-I am a mess of contradictions, fan of parallel structure, and nostalgic pack rat who writes poetry about punk rock kids, takes photos of forgotten places, and rescues forgotten treasures.
+I am a mess of contradictions, fan of parallel structure, and nostalgic pack rat who writes poetry about punk rock kids, takes photos of forgotten places, and rescues discarded treasures.
 Most importantly I believe in the beauty of the ordinary, the power of the vernacular, the history of the abandoned.
-My work strives to reveal the power in what we see, say, do, ignore, and forget every day.
+My work strives to reveal the art in what we see, say, do, ignore, and forget every day.

 I hold Creative Writing degrees from SUNY Purchase (BA) and Wilkes University (MFA).
-I have been published I several kick ass journals and am actively looking for a publisher for my first collection, Mix Tapes and Photo Albums.
+I have been published in several kick ass journals and am actively looking for a publisher for my first collection, Mix Tapes and Photo Albums.

 Prior to all the fancy education and publication credits, I was raised by rock n’ roll parents who knew the importance of concerts and going past the no trespassing signs.
 I spent my adolescence in a small town punk rock scene where I moshed, fell in love, and produced a few cut and paste zines, before I escaped to New York City and caused a ruckus in Alphabet City.
 Currently I am one step behind nature when keeping up with an antique house, at the whim of feisty terrier, and navigating the poetry world in Pittsburgh.